Nita Strauss: Personal life

-Strauss says she is a descendant of Austrian composer Johann Strauss through her father.
-Her sister, Varsha Strauss, is married to Panji Adhikumoro, grandson of Suharto, 2nd President of Indonesia from his son, Bambang Trihatmodjo.
+Strauss claims to be a descendant of Austrian composer Johann Strauss through her father, although she is not listed on Johann Strauss's known family tree.
+The site does however state that "[i]llegitimate children, like the descendants of Johann Strauss I. and Emilie Trampusch, are - as a rule - not part of this diagram".

+In 2023, Strauss became engaged to drummer Josh Villalta.
+On May 4, 2024, the couple married in Los Angeles.

+Los Angeles Rams

-Strauss is an avid fan of the Los Angeles Rams, she frequently appears at Rams games at Sofi Stadium, performing interludes or playing riffs out to the stadium to start crowd chants.
+Strauss is an avid fan of the Los Angeles Rams and frequently appears at Rams games at SoFi Stadium, performing interludes or playing riffs out to the stadium to start crowd chants.

-Strauss was honored to play "America the Beautiful" at the Rams' Salute to Service game in November 2018.
+Strauss played "America the Beautiful" at the Rams' Salute to Service game in November 2018.
+Following the Rams' victory in Super Bowl LVI, Strauss was awarded with a Super Bowl ring as an honorary part of the organization.

 Health and fitness

-Strauss is a fitness enthusiast, practicing strength training, Muay Thai and Brazilian Jiu-Jitsu, and posts blogs about fitness issues on social media.
+Strauss is a fitness enthusiast, practicing strength training, Muay Thai, and Brazilian jiu-jitsu, and posts blogs about fitness-issues on social media.
 She has been featured in Muscle & Fitness and Bodybuilding.com.
 In 2019, Strauss launched the Nita Strauss: Body Shred fitness challenge, with a companion e-book titled Body Shred: Your Guide to Feeling and Looking like a Rock Star.